 The thought of having to prepare for the passing of a loved one is never easy and it can be daunting for many, especially if they have never experienced a sea burial before.
 There are a few things to take note of which we will list down in order below:

 - The ashes may be collected by the family, who may then proceed to Changi Point Ferry Terminal, where a bumboat may be chartered to take the family to a designated point for sea burial.

 - For larger groups of up to 100 individuals, the family can opt for a yacht to be chartered for the sea burial instead (Marina South Pier Ferry Terminal).

 - Once the bumboat/yacht has reached the designated area, the pastor will conduct a short prayer with beautiful hymns, songs and poems prepared by the family (if any).
-The ashes may then be scattered into the sea, or gently placed into the water with a cloth to sink into the water along with the flowers.
+The ashes may then be scattered into the sea, or gently placed into the water with a cloth or an urn to sink into the water along with the flowers.

 - After the ashes have been interred in the ocean, the bumboat/yacht will proceed back to dry land.
 During this period of transit, families would typically gather to throw stalks of flowers and petals into the ocean on the way back as a way of showing their final respects for the deceased as well as a gesture of remembrance.
-The entire procedure should take approximately between 30 to 45 minutes.
+The entire procedure should take approximately 30 minutes.

 Ferry/Yacht Location & Address

 For Bumboat: Changi Point Ferry Terminal, 51 Lorong Bekukong, Singapore 499172